mindsmiths/docs/docs/integrations/sms.md

 Here you can find more about how to use it, what exactly can you use it for and how can you set it up in your project.

 ## Core features
+- Sending SMS textual messages with URL shortening
-- Sending fully-featured SMS textual messages with or without shortening URL for the attached links to users
+- Sending SMS textual messages without URL shortening
 - Receiving SMS textual messages from users
-- Receiving delivery reports for messages sent (eg. PENDING, UNDELIVERABLE, DELIVERED, EXPIRED, REJECTED)
+- Receiving delivery reports for messages sent to user(eg. PENDING, UNDELIVERABLE, DELIVERED, EXPIRED, REJECTED)

 ## Setup
 Setting up Infobip Adapter is quick and easy, you'll just need to look for a couple of things on Infobip's portal.
 Follow the instructions bellow, and you'll be done with the setup in no time.